 Maxwell-in-Washington courses and events are held at The Center for Strategic and International Studies (CSIS), 1616 Rhode Island Ave., NW in the Dupont Circle neighborhood.
 The Maxwell School maintains an office suite on the fourth floor of CSIS with space for DC-based and visiting faculty and staff as well as a dedicated space for students.
-For more information on CSIS, click here.
+Learn more about CSIS.

-The Assistant Dean leads and manages all aspects of the program, assisted by a full-time Program Coordinator and two part-time Program Coordinators.
-We currently employ sixteen adjunct faculty members, all DC-based public policy and international affairs professionals/practitioners.
-For more information on our staff, click here; faculty, click here.
+The Assistant Dean leads and manages all aspects of the program, assisted by a full-time Assistant Director, a full-time Program Coordinator and two part-time Program Coordinators.
+We currently employ twenty adjunct faculty members, all DC-based public policy and international affairs professionals/practitioners.
+Learn more about our staff and faculty.